 Bed sheets are crisp, clean, fresh and without any stains.
 You feel as comfortable as in your own bed.

 One thing that was not as perfect as everything else – the small breakfast.
 It is not really enough with only two toasts with jam or butter and a cup of tea or coffee.
 Not for Latvian, for sure.
-If they would add some eggs or some fruit the breakfast would be perfect!
+If they would add some eggs or some fruit then the breakfast would be much better!

 Anyway – it’s a great hostel!

 Make a booking through Booking.com, and we will earn a small commission, at no extra cost to you!